zvory/guide-to-coop/README.md

 ### WaterlooWorks

 Apply to fifty companies every time.
 Until you're consistently getting interviews with all the companies you want, max out your applications every time.
 Go to every interview, and use them as an opportunity to practice.
 If you don't care about the job, then there's no pressure to perform.
+Sometimes I think showing up late, with a skateboard and coffee in hand makes the interviewers more impressed.

 ### Side projects

 In first and second year, side projects are king.
 Some companies care about grades (Google, Wish, others probably), but side projects will get you that Southern Ontario dev job that'll kickstart your career.
-You can start big, but you can also start with a small discord bot, or making a personal website.
+You can start big, but you can also start with a small discord bot, or making a personal website from scratch.
 My best strategy for side projects was joining hackathons with a friend or two I trust, and then trying really hard to get something that looks good on a resume.
 It's really easy to code at a hackathon, you don't have to force yourself to do it.

 Side projects will get you your first dev jobs, and after that they matter less.
 But first you have to pass your interviews: